tetrapharmakon/species/_lectures/9-species-and-operads.md

 $$ y1 \to y1 + F \circ y1 = y1 + F \to y1 + F \circ (y1 + F) \to \dots $$

-The problem is, we cannot develop such an expression simplifying, since the substitution product is only left cocontinuous.
+The problem is, we cannot develop such an expression by simplifying, since the substitution product is only left cocontinuous.

 **Proposition.** Every operad $T : {\bf B} \to {\bf Set}$ defines a monad $\flat T : {\bf Set} \to {\bf Set}$ as follows: